ros2/ros2_tracing/doc/design_ros_2.md

 ## Introduction

 Tracing allows to record run-time data from a system, both for system data (e.g., when a process is being scheduled, or when I/O occurs) and for user-defined data.
-This package helps with user-defined trace data within the ROS 2 framework, e.g. to trace when messages arrive, when timers fire, when callbacks are being run, etc.
+This package helps with user-defined trace data within the ROS 2 framework, e.g., to trace when messages arrive, when timers fire, when callbacks are being run, etc.

 ## Goals and requirements